The Tour de France Brothers – The Simons

 The third brother – Jerome Simon

 His other peaks were an 18th overall, 5 stage top 10s and coming in 5th for the 1988 King of the Mountains.
-Like brother Pascal however, he often finished between 20-50th place in the race – a sign of a strong rider.
+Like brother Pascal however, he often finished between 20-50th place in the race – a sign of a strong rider, whilst not being a great one.
 He was also part of the team that saw Greg Lemond win the Tour de France in 1990 and the team classification.

 1984 – 36th